Integral Yoga Fall 200-Hour Teacher Training

 Applicants need not be adepts of Hatha Yoga.
 Applicants should, however, have at least six months’ experience with practicing Hatha Yoga and experience with the Integral Yoga Level I class.
 The course is demanding.
 Much material is covered, requiring serious application, home study, and, most important, regular attendance.

 Tuition is $3,750 and includes the Integral Yoga Basic Teacher’s Manual, all textbooks, and the weekend retreat including round trip transportation.
 A deposit of $250 is required along with the application form; the balance is due on the first day of classes.
 A four-installment payment plan is available for a onetime fee of $100.
 After the training begins, there are no refunds.

-- Teacher trainees will also receive a 10 percent discount on purchases at the Integral Yoga Shop, Integral Yoga Natural Foods and Integral Yoga Natural Apothecary, and for treatments at Integral Yoga Wellness Spa for the duration of the training program.
+- Teacher trainees will also receive a 10 percent discount on purchases at the Integral Yoga Shop and for treatments at Integral Yoga Wellness Spa for the duration of the training program.